Optical cavity

 Different resonator types are distinguished by the focal lengths of the two mirrors and the distance between them.
 Flat mirrors are not often used because of the difficulty of aligning them to the needed precision.
 The geometry (resonator type) must be chosen so that the beam remains stable, i.e. the size of the beam does not continually grow with multiple reflections.
-Resonator types are also designed to meet other criteria such as minimum beam waist or having no focal point (and therefore intense light at that point) inside the cavity.
+Resonator types are also designed to meet other criteria such as a minimum beam waist or having no focal point (and therefore no intense light at a single point) inside the cavity.

-Optical cavities are designed to have a large Q factor; a beam will reflect a very large number of times with little attenuation.
-Therefore, the frequency line width of the beam is very small indeed compared to the frequency of the laser.
+Optical cavities are designed to have a large Q factor, meaning a beam undergoes many oscillation cycles with little attenuation.
+In the regime of high Q values, this is equivalent to the frequency line width being small compared to the resonant frequency of the cavity.

 Resonator modes

 Light confined in a resonator will reflect multiple times from the mirrors, and due to the effects of interference, only certain patterns and frequencies of radiation will be sustained by the resonator, with the others being suppressed by destructive interference.
-In general, radiation patterns which are reproduced on every round-trip of the light through the resonator are the most stable, and these are the eigenmodes, known as the modes, of the resonator.
+In general, radiation patterns which are reproduced on every round-trip of the light through the resonator are the most stable.
+These are known as the modes of the resonator.

 Resonator modes can be divided into two types: longitudinal modes, which differ in frequency from each other; and transverse modes, which may differ in both frequency and the intensity pattern of the light.
 The basic, or fundamental transverse mode of a resonator is a Gaussian beam.